 The Tavern on Broadway In a newly constructed space formerly occupied by two neighboring businesses, look for classic American dishes in a comfortable setting.
 Specialty drinks, 20 beers on tap, full wine list, seating for more than 70 and lunch and dinner daily, brunch on Sunday.

-White Horse Tavern As America’s oldest operating tavern (serving since 1673), this eternally dim nod to colonial architecture boasts exposed beams, clapboard walls, cavernous fireplaces and wide-plank floorboards underfoot.
-White-linen-dressed tables are illuminated by romantic candlelight, a simple milieu for rich dishes, including their signature lobster bisque and beef Wellington.
+White Horse Tavern America’s oldest operating tavern (serving since 1673), this eternally dim nod to colonial architecture boasts exposed beams, clapboard walls, cavernous fireplaces and wide-plank floorboards underfoot.
+White-linen-dressed tables are illuminated by romantic candlelight; a simple ambiance for rich dishes, including their signature lobster bisque and beef Wellington.

 Brick Alley Pub Synonymous with Newport itself for more than 25 years, BAP or “The Brick,” is about local lore and comfort food.
 Burgers are king here (with big ‘ol steak fries) and bits of Newport swag from regattas to the US Open to retired street signs and license plates are hoisted and hung across seemingly every inch.